 • Birthday leave in addition to 24 days holiday

 • Friday workshops with breakfast and presentations from inspiring designers and influencers

 • Summer office hours, finishing at 3pm on Fridays, during July and August

 • Regular outings and workshops organised through the OFF-GRID programme funded by The Studio.
 Past activities have included life-drawing, pottery and flower arranging, trapeze class and exhibition visits.

-David Collins Studio a high-profile luxury interior architecure and design practice with a team of 55 people based in Fulham in London.
+David Collins Studio a high-profile luxury interior architecture and design practice with a team of 55 people based in Fulham in London.
 The Studio delivers world-class projects across the hospitality, maritime, retail and residential sectors, and is seeking a Senior Project Manager to manager the successful delivery of complex design projects, managing several clients through the contract stages, assisting with design development, estimations, technical evaluation and projects completion and handover.